All Episodes

 Hey.

-Great to talk to you.
+It's great to talk to you.

 Thank you very much, sir.

-Uh the first conscientious objector was a gentleman named Desmond Doss.
+The first conscientious objector was a gentleman named Desmond Doss.

-I certainly hope that this uh fourth grade class tomorrow is going to focus on this aspect of conscientious objectors.
+I certainly hope that this fourth grade class tomorrow is going to focus on this aspect of conscientious objectors.

-Yeah, I would hope so too.
+Yeah, I would hope so, too.

 You sound very informed on all this.

-When you hear uh that on Veterans Day, a fourth grade class is going to be taught about conscientious objectors.
+When you hear that on Veterans Day, a fourth grade class is going to be taught about conscientious objectors, does it, even with how informed you are, does it make sense?

-This is never taught about them.
+This was never taught about them.

-I I kind of have a uh a background in this because uh Desmond Doss was the Seventh-day Adventist, and I'm a seventh-day adventist, and uh a lot of Adventists uh have served their country in the military as conscientious objectors.
+I kind of have a background in this because Desmond Daws was a Seventh-day Adventist, and I'm a Seventh-day Adventist.

 Not all of them do.

-I I served in the military and I was not a conscientious objector, but it is something that we're very familiar with because No, no, I understand all that.
+I served in the military and I was not a conscientious objector, but it is something that we're very familiar with because.

-I'm just I d the the um with as you know, the anti-war crowd on the left uh is is known for existing in schools and universities and places like this, which is why when we all heard this term, uh the the mother called and said she'd pulled the kid out of the class because they're gonna be taught about conscientious objectors, uh the natural connection to make.
+I'm just the with as, you know, the anti-war crowd on the left is known for existing in schools and universities and places like this, which is why when we all heard this term, the mother called and said she'd pulled the kid out of the class because he's going to be taught about conscientious objectors.

 Absolutely.

-Anyway, uh I appreciate uh Doug your calling.
+Anyway, I appreciate, Doug, your calling.

-Uh thank you so much.
+Thank you so much.

-Uh wrap it up in mere moment.
+wrap it up in mere moment.

 Jason Lewis.

-Uh so I um a bad day today, folks.
+So I, a bad day today, folks.

-But it really does bother me that I was so able to be hoaxed on something like this, and I must go into deep contemplation uh to try to make sure this doesn't happen again.
+But it really does bother me that I was so able to be hoaxed on something like this.

 This is like when I found the satanic message in the Slim Whitman song.